 - Wear short, close fitting or tightly rolled sleeves when cooking.
 Loose clothing can dangle onto grill and catch fire.

 - REMEMBER!
 Propane and charcoal BBQ grills must only be used outdoors.
 If used indoors, or in any enclosed spaces, such as tents, they pose both a fire hazard and the risk of exposing occupants to toxic gases and potential asphyxiation.

 According to the Barbecue Industry Association, three out of four households in the United States own a barbecue grill.
-From making a quick dinner to barbequing a feast for family and friends, when lighting a charcoal or gas grill, it's important to remember that a savory barbeque is a safe barbecue.
+From making a quick dinner to barbecuing a feast for family and friends, when lighting a charcoal or gas grill, it's important to remember that a savory barbeque is a safe barbeque.

 - According to the National Fire Protection Association (NFPA), gas and charcoal grills cause an annual average of 1,500 structure fires and 4,200 outdoor fires in or on residential properties, resulting in a combined direct property loss of $29.8 million.